 FHWA Directive 23 CFR 470 states that the State transportation agency has the primary responsibility for developing and updating a statewide highway functional classification in rural and urban areas to determine functional usage of the existing roads and streets.
 The State transportation agency is to cooperate with responsible local officials, or appropriate Federal agency in the case of areas under Federal jurisdiction, in developing and updating the functional classification.
 The results of the functional classification is to be mapped and submitted to FHWA for approval and when approved serve as the official record for Federal-aid highways and the basis for designation of the National Highway System.

-The Washington State Legislature in RCW 47.05.021 (pdf 36 kb) and the Federal-Aid Highway Act direct the WSDOT to analyze the entire state highway system to "subdivide", classify, and sub-classify all designated state highways according to their function and importance.
+The Washington State Legislature in RCW 47.05.021 and the Federal-Aid Highway Act direct the WSDOT to analyze the entire state highway system to "subdivide", classify, and sub-classify all designated state highways according to their function and importance.
+For more information on federal guidelines please visit the FHWA website, Functional Classification Guidelines (Concepts, Criteria, and Procedures).

-The functional classification process is a cooperative effort involving the various local agencies, WSDOT Regions, Highways and Local Programs, Metropolitan Planning Organizations, Regional Transportation Planning Organizations, Strategic Planning Office and the Federal Highway Administration.
-The Functional Classification Process Flowchart will outline the basic steps in the functional classification request process.
-Your Regional (WSDOT) Highways & Local Programs office can also assist with the process.
-Functional classification requests must include the standard Functional Classification Request Form (doc 74 kb).
+The Functional Classification process is a cooperative effort involving the various local agencies, WSDOT Regions, WSDOT Local Programs, Metropolitan Planning Organizations, Regional Transportation Planning Organizations, Multimodal Planning Division and the Federal Highway Administration.

 Questions or comments regarding the Functional Classification, please email the Functional Classification Section or call (360) 570-2441.